Need a Latin dictionary?

 More practice courtesy of KET

-Great information on Roman games:
+Information on Roman games:

 Need help with Latin or Greek grammar?
 Teachers, check out the free downloads at Textkit, including Allen and Greenough's New Latin Grammar.
 Students, here's some understandable assistance with Latin perfect tense and Greek verbal aspect.

-Great online scholarship from Classics Ireland (links for the 2000 edition currently dead)
+Great online scholarship from Classics Ireland

 Need images for, from, of the classical world?